 Principle 5: Maintain the Board as a well-functioning, balanced team led by the Chair

-The Group’s Board is currently comprised of 2 Non-Executive Directors and 3 Executive Directors.
+The Group’s Board is currently comprised of three Non-Executive Directors and three Executive Directors.
 The Chairman is responsible for the effective management of the Board.

 All of the Board Directors are subject to election by shareholders at the first Annual General Meeting after their appointment to the Board and will continue to seek re-election at least once every three years.